glenasmith/pluralsight-primeng/xample-scripts/intro.md

 # Intro Module

 ## Overview of PrimeNG

+See Google Doc

 ## What's in the Box

+See Google Doc

 ## Getting Setup

+I'm presuming your using [angular-cli](https://github.com/angular/angular-cli) - and that tool churns hard.

+At this moment in time, it works like this:

+Setup your project:

+    ng new agile-time

+    npm install primeng --save
+    npm install font-awesome --save

+Edit your .angular-cli.json in your root dir to drag in the styles:

+      "styles": [
+          "../node_modules/font-awesome/css/font-awesome.css",
+          "../node_modules/primeng/resources/primeng.css"
+          "styles.css",
+      ],

 ## Migrating Between Prime Versions (upgrading to the current version from the course version)

 A word on semantic versioning.
 Run NPM outdated to see what's changed.
 I'll keep the GitHub repo up to speed.

+      npm outdated

 ## Themes